 Check out the latest news at Waterford Walls’ official website.

-Waterford Walls is Ireland’s largest international street art festival.
-Over 30 Irish and international artists come together to create large scale murals in Waterford City and the surrounding area.
-The festival consists of live art, music workshops, guided tours and more.
+Waterford Walls is Ireland’s most significant international street art festival.
+Over 30 Irish and international artists come together to create large-scale murals in Waterford City and the surrounding area.
+The festival includes live art, music workshops, guided tours and more.

-There is also an artistic exchange and collaboration programme to encourage young people to create under the guide of experienced mural artists across 3 different countries, namely Ireland, Germany and France.
+There is also an artistic exchange and collaboration programme to encourage young people to create under the guidance of experienced mural artists in three countries: Ireland, Germany, and France.

-People can sign up as a professional artist or as a student who would like to be mentored.
-This is probably my favourite event in this list.
-The art scene in Ireland is growing tremendously and it is events like the Waterford walls that encourage people to be creative.
-The love and care that goes into each mural is appreciated and the whole town looks amazing!
+People can sign up as professional artists or students who would like to be mentored.
+This is probably my favourite event on this list.
+The art scene in Ireland is growing tremendously, and events like the Waterford Walls encourage people to be creative.
+The love and care in each mural are appreciated, and the whole town looks fantastic!

 #8.
 Galway International Arts Festival – Irish Arts Festivals